-Planning is the most important step in composition—but most people take it for granted.
-But when we plan efficiently and thoroughly, we can get stronger compositions and ultimately, better results.
+Planning is the most important step in composition—when we plan efficiently and thoroughly, we can create stronger compositions and ultimately have better results.

 So how do we start planning?

-One advantage in making thumbnails is that the artists will have time to decide on what Visual Elements they will use.
+One advantage in making thumbnails is that you will have time to decide on what Visual Elements to use.

 What are the Visual Elements?

 The Visual Elements are essentially the building blocks of any composition in art.
 Each one has a distinct purpose but at the same time, they can have a harmonious relationship that greatly affects the painting.